SilkRose/Pony/stories/x-marks-the-plot/x-marks-the-plot.md

 Barely paying attention to the map, Pinkie walks forward, unable to reason with her situation.

-*Why am I here?* she thinks as she passes the drawing spot in the sand.
+*Why am I here?* she thinks as she passes a drawing spot in the sand.

 Pinkie turns the corner and her Pinkie Sense goes off, tail twitching.
-She ignores it, knowing there is no ball, but this time, she is struck by something, a small tree branch flies into her dace, startling her.
+She ignores it, knowing there is no ball, but this time, she is struck by something: a small tree branch flies into her face, startling her.

 She jumps back and shakes her head, removing the branch.